Alexandru-Danesc/clasa-a-9-a-fizica/README.md

-#fizica #mecanica
-Mechanics 9th grade lessons, according to the national Romanian curriculum.
+These are my 9th grade physics lessons, according to the national Romanian curriculum.